High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Dimension Reduction for the Conditional Density

 \textbf{A practical way of choosing $\varsigma_{n}^{\ast}$}

-We propose choosing the threshold following the idea of \cite{FanLv2008}.
+We propose choosing the threshold following the idea of \citet{FanLv2008}.
 Specifically, we calculate $\mathcal{\hat{T}}_{nl}$ for all $l=1,2,...,p_{n}$ and then rank them from highest to lowest.
-We then retain the $Z$s with the highest $\mathcal{\hat{T}}_{nl}$ values while ensuring that we do not include too many variables to the extent that the method proposed in \cite{HallRacineLi} becomes impractical to handle.
+We then retain the $Z$s with the highest $\mathcal{\hat{T}}_{nl}$ values while ensuring that we do not include too many variables to the extent that the method proposed in \citet{HallRacineLi} becomes impractical.
 Denote the number of retained $Z$s as $\tilde{p}$.
 Note that $\tilde{p}$ is a fixed integer that does not change with $n$.
-Without loss of generality, assume that $Z_{1} ,Z_{2},...,Z_{\tilde{p}}$ are the $\tilde{p}$ variables with the highest $\mathcal{\hat{T}}_{nl}$ values.
-We then proceed to estimate the conditional density using the method presented in \cite{HallRacineLi}, which effectively reduces the dimension of the conditional set and automatically eliminates the impact of irrelevant variables, as demonstrated in their work.
+Without loss of generality, assume that $Z_{1},Z_{2},...,Z_{\tilde{p}}$ are the $\tilde{p}$ variables with the highest $\mathcal{\hat{T}}_{nl}$ values.
+We then proceed to estimate the conditional density using the method presented in \citet{HallRacineLi}, which effectively reduces the dimension of the conditional set and automatically eliminates the impact of irrelevant variables, as demonstrated in their work.

-Here, we briefly overview the procedure proposed in \cite{HallRacineLi}.
+Here, we briefly overview the procedure proposed in \citet{HallRacineLi} with more details in Appendix \ref{app:CV}.
 We recommend referring to the original paper for a more comprehensive understanding of the details and theoretical properties.
-Throughout our presentation, we will assume that all $Z$s are continuously distributed for simplicity.
+Throughout our presentation, we will assume that all $Z$s are continuously distributed for brevity.
 First, we define some technical terms:

-where $K_{h}\left( x\right) =h^{-1}K\left( x/h\right) $ and $K$ is a standard kernel function.
-The conditional density of $V$ on $\left( Z_{1},Z_{2},...,Z_{\tilde{p}}\right) $ is estimated as
+where $K_{h}\left(x\right)=h^{-1}K\left(x/h\right)$ and $K(\cdot)$ is a standard kernel function.
+The conditional density of $V$ on $\left(Z_{1},Z_{2},...,Z_{\tilde{p}}\right)$ is estimated as